sorawittTo/newbudget/replit.md

 ```
 Changelog:
 - July 07, 2025.
+Complete System Unification with Modern Components
+  * Updated Thai banking holidays for 2568 (2025 CE) with official Bank of Thailand data
+  * Created ModernWorkdayManager with advanced neumorphism design and holiday management
+  * Updated SpecialAssistanceManager to use ModernSpecialAssistCalculationTable for consistent UI
+  * Integrated all modern components into the system for unified design language
+  * Added special 2568 year indicator for official banking holidays compliance
+  * Enhanced workday statistics with banking holidays categorization
+  * Streamlined assistance tab UI with consolidated edit controls
+- July 07, 2025.
 Manager Rotation Tab Modernization with Advanced UI
   * Created ModernManagerRotationCalculationTable with neumorphism design matching other travel tabs
   * Added comprehensive settings panel for destination, per diem days, hotel nights, and transportation costs